 Surgery closes off the affected veins so that blood no longer flows through the affected vessel.
 In some surgeries, vein removal is the best option.
 We typically reserve surgery for more complex cases.

 If you were diagnosed with chronic venous insufficiency, you need to make decisions about your treatment.
 Our staff is here to help guide you through the process and determine what treatment or combination of treatments is right for you.

 Start your chronic venous insufficiency treatment by contacting our Westminster office.
 Our friendly staff at Artemis Vein Center is here to provide you with the treatment you need to get back to the things you enjoy.

 If you require vein or aesthetic treatments, contact Artemis Vein & Aesthetic Center today online or at (720) 664-5831 and one of our team members will gladly assist you in scheduling an appointment or consultation.
-We proudly serve the Westminster, Broomfield and Louisville areas of Colorado, including the mountain communities of Conifer and Evergreen.
+We proudly serve the Westminster, Broomfield and Louisville areas of Colorado.